 What’s a featured snippet?
 Featured snippets are a type of search engine results page (SERP) feature that may appear at the top of an organic search results page—typically the first.
 Featured snippets show up in position zero, which means they sit above even the first organic search result.

 Featured snippets are a way for Google to answer users’ searches as quickly and efficiently as possible.
 They work best with (and are more likely to appear for) searches that have simple answers.
-These often answer who-, what-, when-, where-type questions.
+These often answer who-, what-, when-, and where-type questions.

 In contrast to traditional organic search results, featured snippets put the content up top and the links to the source below.
 Additionally, the content section displays the section of text that answers the search question.
-It replaces meta description or opening lines of the page.
+It replaces the meta description or opening lines of the page.

 How Google featured snippets have changed

 Featured snippets were first implemented in 2014 as part of Google’s never-ending mission “to organize the world’s information and make it universally accessible and useful.”
 Of course, they’ve continued to revise their algorithm, software, and presentation for featured snippets since their initial introduction.
 They’re now much more accurate and diverse.